 Rules of Logic

-Based on notes taken from Principles of Logic, Alex C. Michalos and Scientific Methods, an on-line book by Richard D. Jarrard.
+Based on notes taken from Principles of Logic, Alex C. Michalos and Scientific Methods, an on-line book by Richard D. Jarrard, especially chapter four.

 Deduction